 The Province has committed to dedicate the cumulative combined net income of OPG and Hydro One in excess of the Province's interest cost of its investment in its electricity subsidiaries to OEFC.
 Under these arrangements, the Province can recoup all costs associated with its investments in electricity subsidiaries on a cumulative basis before any income can be recognized by OEFC.
-For the year ended March 31, 2008, OPG and Hydro One earned an aggregate amount of \$926 million.
-This amount is \$406 million in excess of the Province's annual financing cost of \$520 million.
-OEFC reflected \$422 million as income for the year (2007-\$67 million) including a payment of \$16 million to the Province from Bruce Restart Trust dedicated to OEFC.
+For the year ended March 31, 2009, OPG and Hydro One earned an aggregate amount of \$435 million (2008 - \$926 million).
+This amount is \$85 million less than the Province's annual financing cost of \$520 million.
+Therefore, no dedicated income transfer has been reflected for the year (2008 - \$422 million).